Ethereum Tokens

 You can pick any name that you want.
 The only restrictions are that you can not use the name of the course cryptocurrency or of an existing cryptocurrency.
 Feel free to be funny and creative here, but please be appropriate in your selection.
 Also keep in mind that, in this course, it is possible for somebody to figure out who deployed what cryptocurrency by analyzing the blockchain.

 You will need to create both a name and an abbreviation.
 The name can have spaces in it; only alphanumeric ASCII characters (this means no emojis).
 Your abbreviation cannot already be taken by another student.
-To see if an abbreviation has been taken, go to the URL (which is on the Canvas landing page) and try to upload an image with the appropriate name (xyz.png, for example).
+To see if an abbreviation has been taken, go to the URL (which is in the blockchain explorer’s links section) and try to upload an image with the appropriate name (xyz.png, for example).
 That site will tell you if that name is already taken – if so, then some other student has claimed that abbreviation.
 To claim an abbreviation, upload such a named file.
 You can put a placeholder file there while you work on the logo (below) and then upload a better image later.
 Please make the file name be all lower case.

 Following in the precedent for currently existing cryptocurrencies, abbreviations are at most four characters, typically three, and possibly two.
 You can have letters and numbers, but not symbols; the first character of the abbreviation must be a letter.
 The abbreviation when representing the cryptocurrency is always rendered in upper case (i.e., “XYZ”), but the logo file name is all lower case with a “.png” extension (i.e., “xyz.png”).